PhilippeR26/Account-Abstraction-for-Starknet-Hardhat/README.md

 ```

 Then you have access to the following functions :
-### deployAccountAA
+### deployAccountAA :
 **Deploy a new wallet account**
 Usage :
 ```
 const Account = await AAccount.deployAccountAA("myContractAA");
 ```
-### getAccountAAfromAddress
+### getAccountAAfromAddress :
 **Deploy an existing wallet account**
 Usage :
 ```
 const Account = await AAccount.getAccountAAfromAddress(WalletAddress, privateKey, "myContractAA");
 ```

-### Account object
+### Account object :
-The resulting Account Object has the same methods than a standard wallets :
+The resulting Account Object has the same methods than a standard wallet :
 - invoke  (single & multi)
 - call  (single & multi)
 - declare  (Fees mandatory on Starknet Alpha testnet)
-- estimateFee  (not yet available for declare function)
+- estimateFee  (not yet available for 'declare' function)
 - .address
 - .privatekey
 and you don't have to manage hash & signatures in your tests code.